-General surgeons at Summit Medical Group treat a variety of illnesses and injuries for patients in the New Jersey and the New York metropolitan area.
+General surgeons at Summit Health treat a variety of illnesses and injuries for patients in the New Jersey and the New York metropolitan area.
 Our highly qualified surgeons have expertise in open surgery and laparoscopic surgery.
 Depending on your needs, your surgeon will decide which approach is best for you.

 For open surgery, your surgeon must make an opening, or incision, by cutting the skin and tissues.
 Open surgery incisions vary in size and depth depending on the type of surgery.
 How quickly you heal after open surgery depends on many factors, including the type of surgery you have as well as your overall health.